utsavdj/Flappy-Bird-C-/README.md

 # Flappy Bird in C#
-Open the .exe file to start the app
+Open the FlappyBird.exe file to start the app